mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 This approach is consistent with Resource Indicators {{RFC8707}}, which defines the resource parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.

 Note that a client may use token introspection {{RFC7662}} if supported by an authorization server to determine an issued token's audience if needed.

-# Conventions and Terminology

-{::boilerplate bcp14-tagged}

-## Terminology

-The terms "client", "authorization server", "resource server', "access token", "protected resource",  "authorization request", "access token request", "access token response" is defined by the OAuth 2.0 Authorization Framework specification {{RFC6749}}.

-The term "resource" is defined by the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.

-The term "StringOrURI" is defined by the JWT specification {{RFC7519}}.

 # Resource Parameter in Token Response